 ~Print out your End of the Year To-Do Lists!
 Keep them handy so that all downtime can be used efficiently.

 ~Start collecting boxes if you’re moving rooms, buildings, or jobs.
-Custodians usually know to save good-sized boxes, so let them know early that you need boxes so that you get first dibs.
+Custodians usually know to save good-sized boxes, so let them know early that you need boxes to get first dibs.

 ~Begin your search for school-appropriate videos and short (10 minute or so) videos on YouTube for those last grueling days that have unexpected downtime you’ll need to fill.
 Watch some video clips ahead of time and save them to your YouTube account.
-My students love watching funny cats and animal videos, but if you aren’t careful, bad words sneak in unexpectedly.
+My students love watching funny cats and animal videos, but bad words sneak in unexpectedly if you aren’t careful.
 If you aren’t sure about the video, turn off the sound.

 ~Begin clearing out clutter.
 Start a pile of stuff that you can give away as prizes or rewards.
 My students go crazy over old teacher books.
 They love taking them home.
 I’m always surprised at how many upper elementary girls and boys admit to playing school with them.